Jennifer Hough's First On-Air Interview About Nicki Minaj & Her Husband Was Devastating

 Advertisement

-On Wednesday, September 22, Hough appeared exclusively on The Real and spoke candidly about the various interactions that she'd had with Petty and Minaj over the course of the past several years.
+On Wednesday, 22nd September, Hough appeared exclusively on The Real and spoke candidly about the various interactions that she'd had with Petty and Minaj over the course of the past several years.
 Twenty-six years ago, Petty was arrested and convicted of attempted first-degree rape after assaulting Hough when they were teenagers, resulting in a prison sentence of 18-54 months in a state facility, of which he served four years.
-When details about the assault were made public, Hough said she was devastated by the way the story was mischaracterized.
+When details about the assault were made public, Hough said she was devastated by the way the story was mischaracterised.

 According to Hough, the situation unfolded on what should have been a normal school day.
 On the way to the bus stop, she alleges that 16-year-old Petty held her up using what she thought as a gun before taking her to a nearby house and raped her, staring at himself in the mirror and proclaiming that he was "the man" all the while.
 He was arrested the same day, leading to the first marks on his criminal record; a manslaughter charge and almost seven years behind bars would follow in 2006.